jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

    2. Their output shares of Session 1 minus their output shares of Session 2 are shares of zero.

-   The subtraction is local operation and verifying that two servers possess a sharing of zero involves sending one hash.
+   The subtraction is a local operation and verifying that two Aggregators possess shares of zero requires exchanging one hash.

 Using a third Aggregator, we can lift the security of Mastic from the semi-honest setting to malicious security.
 While more complex to implement than